yxjxx/v2ex_daily_mission/README.md

 crontab
 ------------------

-use command `crontab -e` add one line to the end.
+Use command `crontab -e` add one line to the end.
 like `10 8 * * * python /home/yxj/Dropbox/python/v2ex.py >/dev/null 2>&1`
-At every day 8:10 the script will run automatically.
+At every 8:10 the script will run automatically.

 **********************